Kodernow/kidsintera/setup-instructions.md

    - ⚠️ This step is MANDATORY - the app will show errors without these tables
    - You should see "Success.
 No rows returned" or similar confirmation

+6. **🚨 CRITICAL: Run the Flashcard Tables SQL Migration (REQUIRED STEP):**
+   - Copy the ENTIRE contents of `supabase/migrations/add_flashcard_tables.sql`
+   - Paste it into the SQL editor and click "Run".

 4. **Set Admin User as Admin (REQUIRED):**
    - After running the SQL migration, go to Table Editor > user_profiles
    - Find the row for your admin user (admin@admin.com)